Back to School Without a Bang

 Going back to school after a relaxing summer can be quite a challenge.
-The transition can be anxiety-provoking enough that it’s worth a column to review some basic guidelines.
+The transition can be anxiety-provoking enough that it’s worth an article to review some basic guidelines.

-Whenever possible, it is helpful to find classmates to accompany the student with FXS when going back to school.
-This buddy can help orient the student with FXS, perhaps describing what to expect and what might be different in the coming year.
+Whenever possible, it’s helpful to find classmates to accompany the student with Fragile X syndrome when going back to school.
+This buddy can help orient the student, perhaps describing what to expect and what might be different in the coming year.
 The phone or email can be used in the weeks leading up to the first day.

 Walking to school with a friend or sibling, or riding together in a carpool or school bus is helpful.
 Routine brings predictability, which is self-calming and reassuring.
 When the early morning routine becomes habituated, entering the classroom and starting the day simply becomes an extension of that process.

 4. Tell a Story

 If your child is returning to the same school in the fall, social stories can often assist in a less direct way while reducing anxiety about the upcoming school year.
 The stories can include a theme about how exciting it is to go back to school.
 They can conclude with a description of the strategies mentioned above, a list of classmates’ names, and a biography of the new teacher.

 Beginning the year without a “bang” of discomfort can be easier when proactive strategies are employed.
 It’s very important to take the time to plan the transition before school starts so that the beginning can set a positive cycle in motion.